Back to California

 What This Bill Does

-• Requires employers to give written notice to workers if an AI tool was used in making employment-related decisions or surveilling the workplace.
+• This bill would require an employer to provide a written notice to an employee a worker that a workplace AI tool, as defined, was used to assist the employer in making employment-related decisions or to surveil workers in the workplace.

 Limits and Unknowns